 Our programs will be developed on a needs-based basis, and we are available to connect with you individually so that we can understand the issues you’re facing, and how we may be able to provide support.

-To find out more or inquire about specific issues affecting yourself or your group, collective or community, please contact Camila at email@example.com.
+To find out more or inquire about specific issues affecting yourself or your group, collective or community, please write to email@example.com.

 Frequently Asked Questions:

 What is the difference between “Legal Advice” and “Legal Information”?

 Legal Advice means interpreting and applying the law and legal principles to directly respond to your particular situation and suggesting or recommending steps you might take in response to an issue.

 Legal Information means providing a legal explanation, summarizing and helping you to understand the law and outlining various options.
 This can also include pointing you towards other resources, for example, websites of other organizations.